apollographql/apollo/docs/source/guides/faq.md

 ## Learning GraphQL

-> People in this phase are just beginning to learn GraphQL.
-They are trying to get a sample project up and running.
+> You are just beginning to learn GraphQL.
+You're learning about syntax so you can run a query in a playground, you're learning what a schema is and how to connect it to your services with resolvers, etc.

+#### What is GraphQL?

+GraphQL is a language for querying data.
+With GraphQL, your existing services describe the data that they have, and clients describe the data they need.
+This is possible because of a strongly-typed [schema](http://graphql.github.io/learn/schema/) (type definitions).

 #### Why use GraphQL?